What is the Difference Between Bank and NBFC?

 Basis Bank NBFC

-Definition These financial institutions that are authorized by the government of India to accept deposits from their customers and lend money.
+Definition These financial institutions are authorized by the government of India to accept deposits from their customers and lend money.
 NBFCs are companies that provide several services to their customer but without a banking license.
 They are usually registered under the Companies Act 1956.

 Regulated By RBI in most cases RBI